 Site 8 at Carrowmore is in fact a ringfort, with a diameter of 30 meters, and not a megalithic monument.
 However, Borlase provides quite a bit of information which some may find interesting:

-No. 8 (Caltragh or sepulchral rath), further to the N.E., and W. of the road.
+No. 8 (Caltragh or sepulchral rath), further to the northeast, and west of the road.
 "This circle is 90 feet in diameter, and is most probably sepulchral, though it has somewhat the appearance of a fort, or raheen, the surrounding stones being nearly buried in a clay bank There are no remains of a cromleac in it." - Petrie.

 *This word Kanzi is, I think, connected with the Bear and the worship of that animal among almost all the peoples bordering on the Arctic Ocean.
 It would have reached Japan through the Ainos of Yesso from the Kamscadal promontory, where the word actually means "bear".

 There is evidence of the worship of the Bear among the Lapps and Finns of Northern Scandinavia and Finland.
 Both these people called themselves Samelat, or, more correctly, Suomalaiset, i.e. Suoma-men.
 Now, among the Samoyedes, whose language is regarded as a classic type of Finno-Ugric speech, Szlom, or som, is a "bear," so that Suoma-men would be "Bearmen," and Othere was probably only translating for Alfred the name of the natives for themselves when he spoke of the Biormas, or "Bear-men," who dwelt on the White Sea.